SridharPatel735/PigeonPlex/README.md

 The DUMP folder should contain an exported copy of your database.

-# NOTES FROM TEAM 10
+# NOTES FROM TEAM 10 (Sridhar Patel, Jeffano John, Ohm Patel, Aarya Patel)
 To run you just need to install libraries required.

 To run back end: